warestack/platform/iac/terraform/gcp-gke/README.md

 - Plan your deployment with `terraform plan`.
 - Apply the configuration with `terraform apply`.

-## Warestack Deployments

-To ensure compatibility with automated deployments on Warestack, all seeds must include a `healthz` endpoint.
-Warestack relies on this endpoint to verify the correct operation of the service.

 ## Questions & Contributions

 If you have any questions or wish to contribute, please open an issue or submit a pull request.